 As the accompanying text accurately summes up “smoking, eating, shitting or shopping” are not possible without paper, and all of these forms are present at the exhibition.
 As much as I enjoyed the overall idea of the show, I would like to point to four works that I found the most interesting.

-This might be a thing from the 90ies but I can still remember that friends in school used to make little shirts out of cigarette packs.
+I can still remember that friends in school used to make little shirts out of cigarette packs.
 This is exactly the same thing Leo Fitzmaurice did with found packs from across the globe offering an humorously take on consumer culture.
-In a similar humorous but also visually very appealing way, he arranges Tesco flyers into a hypnotic cascade.
+In a similar humorously but also visually very appealing way, he arranges Tesco flyers into a hypnotic cascade.

 This one is a real art world insider – Jonathan Monk reinterprets a printing error of a Berlin restaurant receipt as a drawing of a Daniel Buren work.
 The receipt is sold for the same price as the meal on it.